-The following gifts are presumed not to influence a commissioner and may be accepted without regard to the fifty-dollar (\$50.00) limit established above, without constituting a violation of the Code:
+The following gifts are presumed not to influence a port commissioner's action or nonaction on any mattercommissioner and may be accepted without regard to the fifty-dollar (\$50.00) limit established above, without constituting a violation of the Code:

-- 1. Unsolicited flowers, plants, and floral arrangements; - 2.
-Unsolicited advertising or promotional items of nominal value, such as pens and note pads;
+- 1. Unsolicited flowers, plants, and floral arrangements; - Unsolicited advertising or promotional items of nominal value, such as pens and note pads; - 3.
+Unsolicited tokens or awards of appreciation in the form of a plaque, trophy, desk item, wall memento or similar item.

-- Unsolicited tokens or awards of appreciation in the form of a plaque, trophy, desk item, wall memento or similar item. - Unsolicited items received by a commissioner for the purpose of evaluation or review, if the port commissioner has no financial or beneficial interest in the eventual use or acquisition of the item by the port; - Informational material, publications, or subscriptions related to the recipient's performance of official duties; - Food and beverages consumed at hosted receptions where attendance is related to the commissioner's official duties; - Admission to, and the costs of food and beverages consumed at, events sponsored by or in conjunction with a civic, charitable, governmental, or community organization; - 8.
+- 3.4.
+Unsolicited items received by a port commissioner for the purpose of evaluation or review, if the port commissioner has no financial or beneficial interest in the eventual use or acquisition of the item by the port; - 4.5.Informational material, publications, or subscriptions related to the recipient's recipient's performance of official duties; - 6.
+Food and beverages consumed at hosted receptions where attendance is related to the port commissioner's official duties, including admission; - 5.7.
+Admission to, and the costs of food and beverages consumed at, events sponsored by or in conjunction with a civic, charitable, governmental, or community organization.
+Provided, that where the gift exceeds fifty dollars (\$50.00) on a single occasion, it shall be reported as required in RCW 42.17.241(1)(1); and; - 6.8.
 Unsolicited gifts from dignitaries from another state or a foreign country and intended to be personal in nature; and - 9.
 Food and beverages on infrequent occasions in the ordinary course of meals where attendance by the commissioner is related to the performance of official duties.
 Provided that where the gift in the form of food or beverage exceeds fifty dollars (\$50.00) on a single occasion, it shall be reported as required in chapter 42.17A RCW.